cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 ### Composition in the thermosphere

-The value that we calculated in [](#subheading-chemical-composition) refers to the global average of the atmospheric composition.
+The value that we calculated from [](tab:composition) refers to the global average of the atmospheric composition.
 We are now interested in how such composition changes with altitude.
 We know that turbulence and diffusion make the atmospheric composition constant up to 85 km ([](#fig:composition-altitude)).
 The vertical profile of carbon dioxide, one of the heaviest molecules in the air, starts decreasing from an altitude of 60 km ([](#fig:CO2-altitude)).

 :::{figure} https://upload.wikimedia.org/wikipedia/commons/b/bd/Chemical_composition_of_atmosphere_accordig_to_altitude.png
 :label: fig:composition-altitude